Money Personality: Risk Taker

 - Easily resented.
 Even if a Risk Taker is in a relationship with another Risk Taker, the quick decisions, the leveraging of assets, can end with two people who aren’t thrilled.
 When a decision pays off, everyone’s happy, but all it takes is one bum deal to create a rift of resentment.

 - Impatient.
-The Risk Taker’s decisiveness can cause her to lose patience with people who don’t sign on to her big ideas as quickly as she’d like.
+The Risk Taker’s decisiveness can cause them to lose patience with people who don’t sign on to their big ideas as quickly as they’d like.
 They make decisions without consulting the people those decisions impact most – their partners.

-A Risk Taker can be a great partner because she is always thinking about the future and finding ways to make it better financially.
-The challenge for the Risk Taker is to keep her partner involved in financial decisions and be willing to say “no” to a deal.
+A Risk Taker can be a great partner because they are always thinking about the future and finding ways to make it better financially.
+The challenge for the Risk Taker is to keep their partner involved in financial decisions and be willing to say “no” to a deal.

 Money Huddle Tip: If one of you is a Spender, take some time to talk about the impact this Money Personality has on your relationship.
 What are the strengths the Spender brings?
 What are some of the challenges?